This paper is for an academic discussion and does not claim to issue religious edicts

 The Law is very strict in enforcing separate gender identity for men and women.
 It is unlawful

 for one gender to dress or behave like the other one.
-Gender identity disorder is treated by psychotherapy or by surgery
+The Prophet cursed men who dress and behave like women, mukhannathuun, and women who dress and behave like men, mutarajilaat.
+Gender identity disorder is treated by psychotherapy or by surgery.

-the aim being matching felt gender identity to biological gender.
+The aim is matching felt gender identity to biological gender.
 Hormonal therapy can be used.

 ABNORMAL SEXUAL BEHAVIORS